Skip to main content

 Pastitsio

-Greek baked pasta dish with tubular pasta, spiced meat sauce, and thick béchamel topping, similar to lasagna.
-Comfort food staple at family gatherings and traditional tavernas.
+A baked pasta dish, not far from lasagna, with tubular pasta, spiced meat sauce, and a thick béchamel top.
+It's comfort food you'll meet at family tables and old-school tavernas.

 Allergens: